 Notes

-- Read the blog post for instructions on how to pick elderflowers.
+- Picking elderflowers: Read the blog post for instructions on how to pick elderflowers.

-- Good quality gin, middle-priced.
+- Gin: Use good quality gin, which is middle-priced.
 It should not be very expensive, but not the cheapest one either.

 Cathy Cameron says